cloudinary/cloudinary_sfcc_pagedesigner/README.md

 ## Using the cartridge ######################################################################

 ### Tagging content in Cloudinary
-* Login to your cloudinary account and upload some videos and images to use as overlay logos.
+* Login to your Cloudinary account and upload some videos and images to use as overlay logos.
 * Make sure you add a tag called "SFCCPageDesigner" to these videos and images.
   - This tag is used by default, but you can use any tag you want to.
 But make sure you use this tag in the custom site preferences.
-* Any assets with this tag will now be available inside the page designer interface.
+* Any assets with this tag will now be available inside the Page Designer interface.

 ### Using the Cloudinary Video component
-* In the page designer, browse the availalbe components, pick the Cloudinary Video component and place it on the page.
+* In the Page Designer, browse the available components, pick the Cloudinary Video component and place it on the page.
 * Open up the properties pane for the component.
   - Pick the video you want to use.
   - Pick any presentation options you want to use.